Aharonov-Bohm effect in phase space: Aharonov-Bohm effect

 where $A$ and $B$ are constants.
 Since the Hamiltonian operator and the momentum operator commute ($[\hat{H},\hat{P}]=0$), it must exist an eigenfunction basis common to both operators.\\ Applying the momentum operator to the previous expression, we obtain

 In conclusion, the eigenfunctions are associated with the different senses of the direction of the momentum:

-On the other hand, in phase space, the Hamiltonian operator of a massive particle in absence of interaction is given by Equation \eqref{hamiltonianfree}.
+On the other hand, we can study the same system by using the Wigner function.
+The Hamiltonian operator of a massive particle in absence of interaction is given by Equation \eqref{hamiltonianfree}.
 The momentum operator in phase space is given by $T_{w}^{-1}[\hat{P}]=p$.
 Consequently, the canonical commutation relations (with the commutators belonging to this space, Moyal brackets) are fulfilled $[\hat{Q}, \hat{P}]=[q, p]_{M}=q \star p-p \star q=i$.
 Therefore, the Hamiltonian operator can be written as

 The particle state, in phase space, is linked to the Wigner function, $W(q, p)$.
 This function must satisfy the eigenvalue equation,

 Owing to the fact that Wigner functions must be real by definition, by taking the conjugate of the evolution equation, we can write